WOLO-TV: News operation

 For most of its first four decades, WOLO-TV was the third station in what was essentially a two-station market, in large part due to its weak signal.
 Its local newscasts languished in a distant third place, well behind WIS and WLTX.
 Despite this, the station was responsible for several firsts in the Columbia area.
 In 1977, the station hired Elizabeth Snite to co-anchor the station's evening newscasts, becoming the first female news anchor in the market.
-The next year, it hired the first certified meteorologist in the market, Bob Richards, and introduced the first color weather radar system in the area (in 1978) However, these moves failed to rid WOLO of what The State columnist Doug Nye called an "image of comical ineptness" that stuck with the station for decades.
-According to Nye, this was largely because Bahakel ran the station rather cheaply; well into the 1990s, it was the only station in the market that did not broadcast in stereo.
-The station did not air an 11 p.m. newscast until 1991; until then, WIS offered the only late news in the market.
+The following year, it hired the first certified meteorologist in the market, Bob Richards, and also introduced the first color weather radar system in the area.
+However, these moves failed to rid WOLO of what The State columnist Doug Nye called an "image of comical ineptness" that stuck with the station for decades.
+According to Nye, this was largely because of Bahakel's frugal approach to running the station; well into the 1990s, it was the only station in the market that did not broadcast in stereo.
+In the 1970s, channel 25 was notorious for "skimpy news sets and Crayola-style graphics".
+Its news desk was little more than a cloth thrown over a fruit box.
+During storms, rain could be heard pelting the roof of the Quonset hut studio inherited from WCOS-TV.
+For years afterward, according to former operations director Jim Forrest, whenever the station made an on-air mistake, viewers harrumphed, "same old WOLO".

+Channel 25 added an 11 p.m. newscast in 1977, after an earlier attempt failed.
+This second effort at late news lasted until 1986, but never made much headway against WIS.
+An 11 p.m. newscast was not restored until 1991, ending a five-year period where WIS offered the only late news in the market.

-In the second half of the 1990s, the station made several moves, including hiring Jim Blue and Leslie Mattox as its top anchor team, additional morning and 5 p.m. newscasts, and a rebrand as 25 Eyewitness News, to improve its position, However, just two months after hiring Blue and Mattox, Bahakel fired the general manager and news director.
-WOLO-TV gained a reputation as a station with instability in management and news leadership.
+In the second half of the 1990s, the station made several moves, including hiring Jim Blue and Leslie Mattox as its top anchor team, additional morning and 5 p.m. newscasts, and a rebrand as 25 Eyewitness News, to improve its position.
+However, just two months after hiring Blue and Mattox, Bahakel fired general manager Carl Bruce after he refused to be reassigned to WBAK-TV in Terre Haute, Indiana.
+Bruce's successor fired news director Dale Cox soon afterward.
+According to Nye, this was one of many cases over the years where Bahakel "tightened the purse strings" just as channel 25 was showing promise.
+At one point in the 1990s, channel 25 was in danger of falling to fourth place behind syndicated programming on Fox affiliate WACH.
+During this time, WOLO-TV gained a reputation for instability in management and news leadership; it had five station managers from 1990 to 1998 alone.